geerteltink/geert.elt.ink/content/blog/2019-11-09-project-documentation.md

   - "html-form-validator"
 ```

-Now Hugo knows (or better yet, the theme knows) which project to generate.
-Maybe I can get that list from the module imports, but that's something for later.
+Now Hugo knows (or better yet, the theme knows) which projects to generate.
+Maybe I can get that list from the module imports config, but that's something for later.

 So that's the configuration.
-Now triggering `Hugo server` downloads the modules, builds the entire site, including all linked project pages, and serves it locally.
+Now triggering `Hugo server`, it downloads the modules, builds the entire site, including all linked project pages, and serves it locally.
 That's part one done.
 It sounds easy, but it was a lot of trail and error to get this working as I want because there is not much documentation about using modules like this yet.

 ## Hugo modules caveats

 There is a small issue.
-The main website itself must also be a module (`hugo mod init website`).
+The main website itself must also be a module (`hugo mod init <name>`).
 When doing this it creates a `go.mod` file with all downloaded modules and versions and it creates a `go.sum` with the checksums.
 This is nice and very good for security however it prevents updating the modules:

 ```go
 module website